-On the next line, make a space for your recurring, fixed expenses.
-Think of things like mortgage or rent, utilities, phone and internet bills, insurance, and other recurring expenses you can’t live without.
-For the sake of this exercise, consider your cell phone something you can’t live without, even though you really could live without it, but exclude entertainment subscriptions like Netflix.
+On the next line of your budget spreadsheet, make a space for your recurring, fixed expenses.
+Include mortgage or rent, utilities, phone and internet bills, insurance and other recurring expenses you can’t live without.
+For the sake of this exercise, consider your cellphone a necessity, even though you really could live without it, but exclude entertainment subscriptions, such as Netflix.

 You can create a section on the right of the same tab or on a new tab just for expenses depending on your comfort level using your spreadsheet program.
 I used the SUM function to add up the expenses and a formula to link the total $1,500 budget to the total of fixed expenses.

 I used example numbers here, but you can look up your average expenses for these categories on your recent bank or credit card statements.